guybedford/chomp/docs/task.md

 ### Shell Tasks

-The default `engine` is the shell environment - PowerShell on Windows or `sh` on posix machines.
+The default `engine` is the shell environment - PowerShell on Windows or Bash on posix machines.

 Common commands like `echo`, `pwd`, `cat`, `rm`, `cp`, `cd`, as well as operators like `$(cmd)`, `>`, `>>`, `|` form a subset of shared behaviours that can work when scripting between all platforms.
 With some care and testing, it is possible to write cross-platform shell task scripts.
 For PowerShell 5, Chomp will execute PowerShell in UTF-8 mode (applying to `>`, `>>` and `|`), although a BOM will still be output when writing a new file with `>`.
 Since `&&` and `||` are not supported in Powershell, multiline scripts and `;` are preferred instead.